 - Negligent hiring or retention of an employee who is not capable of handling the vehicle also puts the liability on the business.

-- Negligent lending of a vehicle to a person unfit to drive it is another form of negligence that translates into the company’s fault.
+- Negligent lending of a vehicle to a person unfit to drive is another form of negligence that translates into the company’s fault.

 - Negligence with vehicle maintenance, which led to the mishap, is regarded as employer negligence and gets them into legal trouble